Food Truck Vendor Program

 Required Permits & Licenses for all Food Truck and Food Cart Vendors

 Required permits and licenses for this program include a Norfolk Business License from the Commissioner of Revenue, a Health Permit from the Norfolk Department of Health, a Fire Inspection and decal from Norfolk Fire Marshal's Office and a Vendor Parking Permit.
-Those interested in participating in food truck and food cart vending should email Freda Burns with any questions.
+Those interested in participating in food truck and food cart vending should review the information below and follow all the instructions.

 - To vend in Norfolk on private property and in the right of way, you must have:

 Mobile Vendors & Push Carts : Mobile food preparation units, which include mobile vendor units and push carts are vehicles used for a variety of food preparation activities.
 These units must operate daily from a commissary in order to facilitate cleaning and servicing operations, food storage and renewal of supplies.
 This also includes the flushing and draining of liquid waste to an approved sewerage system and water servicing equipment that is approved.
 With this said a commissary is a location, designed for the sanitary storage and servicing needs of the mobile units.
 Approved commissaries hold valid health permits and receive regular inspections.
 The vendor shall obtain written permission authorizing their use of the approved commissary and shall provide that to the health department.
 In order to promote the safe and sanitary handling of food, these mobile units are inspected, as are their commissaries.
 They may be limited in what they can offer due to equipment restrictions.

 Mobile vendors and pushcarts are required to also purchase a tracking decal, which needs to be revalidated each year.
 They may be restricted to particular areas of the city due to land use and zoning requirements.
 The annual state permit fee is $40.
 There is an additional $30 annual local decal tracking fee.
 For more information call 757-683-2712.

 - 4. Zoning Approval